Business flight with Qatar Airways for our Penang trip

 Who knows, in the bend of the road you may be surprised by an unexpected encounter with Black Giant Squirrel or Dusky Leaf Money!

 Penang is a great destination for everyone interested to understand the history of Malaysia.
+If you are looking for more things to do in Penang you can read this guide of 25 things to do in Penang.
 From there you can also easily reach Langkawi Island for a beach holiday, Malakka for more culture or Kuala Lumpur to experience the vibrant city!